Last updated on December 4, 2024

 What if the Creature that Died Is Removed from the Graveyard?

-If the creature dies and goes to the graveyard, morbid triggers regardless of whether it’s removed from there.
+If the creature dies and goes to the graveyard, morbid triggers regardless of whether itโs removed from the graveyard afterwards.
 You can exile the creature from the graveyard or bring it back to your hand, library, or battlefield, but the morbid trigger only cares about a creature hitting the graveyard.

 Morbid can be negated if an effect prevents the creature from going to the graveyard.
 For example, Anafenza, the Foremost that says that if a creature would die, exile it instead.
-This Anafenza doesn’t allow morbid to trigger because the exile effect overrides the death effect.
-It also negates creatures that have death triggers, like “when (card) dies, draw a card and lose one life.”
+This Anafenza doesnโt allow morbid to trigger because the exile effect overrides the death effect (creature tokens are excluded in this example).
+It also negates creatures that have death triggers, like โwhen (card) dies, draw a card and lose 1 life.โ

 How Does Morbid Work with Token Creatures?

-Morbid doesn’t care if the creature that died is a token creature or a nontoken creature.
-This helps decks with token producers abuse the morbid mechanic easier by sacrificing tokens instead of creatures.
+Morbid doesnโt care if the creature that died is a token creature or a nontoken creature.
+This helps decks with token producers enable the morbid mechanic easier by sacrificing tokens instead of creatures.

 How Do Activated Morbid Abilities Work?

-The activation of the ability is tied to a morbid trigger or condition.
-For example, you can only activate Skirsdag High Priest’s ability after a creature dies, as awesome as creating 5/5 Demon tokens is.
+A morbid activated ability checks to see if morbid is โonlineโ before the ability can be activated.
+It's a sort of checkbox for the turn: If a creature has died, the activated ability can be used.
+For example, you can only activate Skirsdag High Priestโs ability after a creature dies, as awesome as creating 5/5 Demon tokens is.

 How Do Triggered Morbid Abilities Work?

 Triggered morbid abilities perform a check to see if a creature died this turn before actually triggering.
-Reaper from the Abyss reaps a creature at the end step if a creature as died, while Deathreap Ritual draws you a card.
+Reaper from the Abyss reaps a creature at the end step if a creature has died, while Deathreap Ritual draws you a card.
+Note that these abilities won't trigger at all if a creature hasn't died before the end step begins.
 Hollowhenge Scavenger has its morbid ability stapled to an ETB trigger.

 Does Morbid Work Twice with Commanders Like Teysa Karlov?